Tristan-Technologies/EASem2Help/Electrical_Components/electrical.md

 By finding the voltage and the current draw of all our elctrical components, we find the overall power consumption which is 17.27w.
 Total capacitor of our battery is 3000mAh, we suggest the derating factor is 0.85 so that we can get actual battery capacity 2550 mAh.
 Since we series the circuit,the voltage of our power supply is 7.4v , hence we can find the overall available battery energy is 18.87wh by applying formula 2550mAh/1000 * 7.4v.
-Here we assume the dissipative loss factor is 0.1 for the energy loss transmitted in wires.According to the data that we get, applying the formula 18.87Wh/(17.27*(1+0.1)) we can find the battery life in our prototype is 0.993h, which is 59.99mins.
+Here we assume the dissipative loss factor is 0.1 for the energy loss transmitted in wires.
+According to the data that we get, applying the formula 18.87Wh/(17.27*(1+0.1)) we can find the battery life in our prototype is 0.993h, which is 59.99mins.

 ![asd](https://github.com/Tristan-Technologies/EASem2Help/blob/master/Electrical_Components/Powe_calculation.png)